 The Arkansas State Board of Nursing (ASBN) requires a criminal background check for all graduates applying for licensure.
 Graduating from a nursing program does not assure ASBN's approval to take the licensure examination.
 Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules.
-Students will be required to sign a statement, before beginning the nursing program, that states they have read and understood ACA §17-87-312 and the specific offenses which, if pleaded guilty, noto contender, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.
-Students may access the information at http://www.arsbn.arkansas.gov/lawsRules/Pages/nursePracticeAct.aspx.
+Students will be required to sign a statement, before beginning the nursing program, that states they have read and understood ACA §17-87-312 and the specific offenses which, if pleaded guilty, nolo contender, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.